oweitman/ioBroker.tvprogram/README.md

 - ~~Problem: small Pixel glitch if scroll pane is completle on the left side~~

 ## Changelog
+### 1.1.0 (2021-05-06)
+* tooltips for the buttons in the time widget / search through the whole text to also find directors and actors / add showpictures option in time,control and search widget / improve documentation

 ### 1.0.0
 * (oweitman) stable version